lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 # Development Environment Setup Instructions

-To be able to rebuild the plugin, you will first need to install a few tools.
-The plugin itself is written in **JavaScript** and **ruby**, but the distribution archive `dist/ladb_toolbox.rbz` is built by a **gulp** task.
+To rebuild the plugin, you will first need to install a few tools.
+The plugin itself is written in **JavaScript** and **ruby**, but the distribution archive `dist/ladb_opencutlist.rbz` is built by a **gulp** task.

-The required tools and steps for successfully building this plugin are described hereafter.
+The following describes the tools and steps required to successfully create this plugin.

 ## 1. Getting **Node.js** and **npm**